ArthurSonzogni/chromiumos-platform2/cryptohome/docs/error_reporting.md

 However, for scenarios that matter to the end users, we should test that the error actions returned are correct.

-This can be done through verifying the resulting reply's actions:
+This can be done through using the `PrimaryActionIs` and `PossibleActionsInclude` utility functions:

 ```
-  EXPECT_THAT(reply.error_info().possible_actions(),
-              ElementsAre(user_data_auth::PossibleAction::POSSIBLY_REBOOT));
+  EXPECT_TRUE(PrimaryActionIs(PrimaryAction::kIncorrectAuth));
+  EXPECT_TRUE(PossibleActionsInclude(PossibleAction::kReboot));
 ```

 ### Disposing of Expected Errors or Retries

-Sometimes we'll have a StatusChain that will be disposed because there's a retry that followed or if the error is working as intended.
+Sometimes we'll have a StatusChain that will be disposed because there's a retry that followed, if the error is working as intended, or if we have fallback actions for that error.
 In those situations, we should dispose of the said StatusChain with the Reap*() functions instead of simply letting it disappear.
+In the case that we have fallback actions, we'll likely still want to monitor those errors as they're not intended.
+Use `ReapAndReportError` for those errors.

 For instance: